nodejs/node/doc/api/test.md

 The `node:test` module supports passing [`--test-reporter`][] flags for the test runner to use a specific reporter.

-the default reporter is the `tap` reporter.
+The default reporter is the `tap` reporter.

 The following built-reporters are supported: